>

 new left Steering Knuckle and arm.

-But they will offer some other choices:
+But they may offer some other choices:

 -Replace the pin